sevcanonar/game-of-three/README.md

 Your input does not result in a number divisable with 3, please enter again.
 Please enter one of {1,0,-1}
 ``````````
+Notice that:

+-There is no exit strategy when a game starts.
+For everything to work properly, any started game should be finalized.

+-Closing the terminal(s) which are connected to the game is not caught.

+-If a manually playing player closes the terminal, the game waits for their input infinitely unless the application is restarted.

+-Players should reconnect to the game to play again.